DavidPurdy1/WiniumAutomation/README.md

 -In final console app implement something to be able to clear out the specified folders/archive it.

 -Figure out what else I need to add

+-Might have to close out of the thing each time to get solid tests in reality, will be slower, but probably more accurate

+-Search and stuff like that don't make sense really, why do they fail?

 # Features Added